HardikShah563/HardikShah563/README.md

 <br>

 # Hi there 👋
-- 🔭 I’m currently working as a web developer
+- 🔭 Working as a web developer
-- 🌱 I’m currently learning js frameworks
+- 🌱 Learning js frameworks
-- 👯 I’m looking to collaborate on start-ups and web 3.0 projects
+- 👯 Looking to collaborate on start-ups and web 3.0 projects
-- 🤔 I’m looking for help with "Web 3.0 Developement"
-- 💬 Ask me about Front End Developement
+- 💬 Ask me about Front End Development
-- 📫 How to reach me: hardikts@gmail.com
+- 📫 How to reach me: http://hellohardik.xyz
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Stay Hungry, stay foolish:)